-The new construction shifted four employment positions from their Berea, Ohio location six additional employees upon the closing of the Berea location.
-The annual payroll of the new employees was \$630,000 estimated to grow to \$855,000 by 2019.
-In 2020 their payroll exceeded \$2,000,000
+The new construction shifted four employment positions from their Berea, Ohio location and six additional employees upon the closing of the Berea location.
+The annual payroll of the new employees was \$630,000 estimated to grow to \$855,000 over the next five years.
+In 2021 their payroll exceeded \$2,700,000

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2020
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2021